7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 One of our favorite features on the Buxom Boost is the Tight knob.
 With a simple twist, we got punchy lows that added a lot of depth to our tone.
 We found this to be perfect for solo performers as it adds a defined fatness to enhance the overall tone of the instrument.
 We tried this feature with both our Strat and Les Paul, and although it sounded well with both, we liked how it paired with the forward twangy character of our Fender the best.

-Verdict: The Friedman Buxom Boost Pedal is a clean boost that gives you a transparent boost while allowing you to dial and enhance your tone.
+Verdict: The Friedman Buxom Boost Pedal gives you a transparent boost while allowing you to dial and enhance your tone.
 It is especially good for handling and sweetening your low end, and comes with a 3-band EQ, offering great flexibility.

-How to Choose the Best Best Clean Boost Pedal for You
+How to Choose the Right Clean Boost for You

-Regardless of the type of clean boost pedal, these tools can be useful for a variety of uses and scenarios.
+Regardless of the type, these pedals can be useful for a variety of uses and scenarios.
 The most obvious is to provide a boost for a solo, melody line, or any other moment when the guitar needs to rise above all else and deliver a musical statement.

-Besides that, clean boosts can also help you restore some of the frequencies that commonly get lost with long cable runs.
-Furthermore, clean boosts can also be of special use when stacking them with other pedals.
-This makes clean boost that much more useful, as some of them combine particularly well with distortion units.
+Besides that, they can also help you restore some of the frequencies that commonly get lost with long cable runs.
+Furthermore, they can also be of special use when stacking them with other pedals.
+This makes these pedals that much more useful, as some of them combine particularly well with distortion units.

 Single-Knob Designs

-There are plenty of clean boosts that come in a single-knob design and nothing else.
+There are plenty of boosts that come in a single-knob design and nothing else.
 This makes them some of the most compact and simplest pedals you could ever have.
-But even with one knob, a good clean boost pedal can give different useful results depending on where on the dial you set the knob.
+But even with one knob, a good boost can give different but no less useful results depending on where on the dial you set the knob.

 Versatile Designs

-Although not an official category for clean boosters, we’re using the term versatile designs to include any clean boost pedal that offers more than a single knob operation.
-There are clean boosters that also allow you to have control over the EQ, and may come with other useful features like a buffered and true bypass.
+Although not an official category for this type of pedal, we’re using the term versatile designs to include any model that offers more than a single knob operation.
+In addition to the obvious, there are pedals that also allow you to have control over the EQ, and may come with other useful features like a buffered and true bypass.

 To recap our choices, The JHS Prestige Buffer is our Top Pick for this list.
-With a rugged construction and one-knob design, this mini pedal offers you a clean boost and is quite convenient to fit even in cramped pedalboards.
+With a rugged construction and one-knob design, this simple pedal sounds great and is quite convenient to fit even in cramped pedalboards.

 The TC Electronic Rush is our Budget Choice.
-With a simple design, this pedal gives you 20 dB of clean boost on an affordable unit and comes in a very durable enclosure.
+With a simple design, this pedal gives you 20 dB of clean gain on an affordable unit and comes in a very durable enclosure.

 • Rodrigo Sanchez